 - Doing In the Wizard: The residents of Iego have come to believe that "the curse of Droll" is responsible for the destruction of any ship trying to leave the planet.
 The Jedi are skeptical and discover it's actually a prototype superweapon installed in the moons.

 - Dramatic Space Drifting: When Anakin and Obi-Wan discover the wreckage orbiting Iego, a body can be seen floating among it.

 - Elaborate Underground Base: As in the previous episode, the lab was built by the Trade Federation during their occupation of Naboo a decade before.

-- Failed a Spot Check: Upon landing on Iego, Anakin disembarks from the Twilight to see Battle Droids approaching.
-He destroys eighteen of them before he notices they weren't attacking since they were Jaybo's modified and reprogrammed droids that had been serving as a welcoming party.
+- Failed a Spot Check: Upon landing on Iego, Anakin disembarks from the Twilight and sees battle droids approaching.
+He destroys eighteen of them before he notices they aren't attacking since they're Jaybo's modified and reprogrammed droids that have been serving as a welcoming party.
 Obi-Wan, of course, has something snarky to say about it.Obi-Wan: Very impressive.
-You just destroyed seventeen defenseless Battle Droids without suffering a scratch!
+You just destroyed seventeen defenseless battle droids without suffering a scratch!

 Anakin: [another droid falls in two] Eighteen, actually.

-- Gadgeteer Genius: Anakin and Obi-Wan meet a teenager named Jaybo Hood, who has reprogrammed a lot of abandoned Battle Droids to serve him.
+- Gadgeteer Genius: Anakin and Obi-Wan meet a boy named Jaybo Hood, who has reprogrammed a lot of abandoned battle droids to serve him.

 - Greater-Scope Villain: Two layers, no less.
 The first is Dr. Nuvo Vindi, who created the new strain of the Blue Shadow Virus and set in motion the events that result in Obi-Wan and Anakin's journey to Iego for an antidote.
 The second is the Confederacy, who backed Vindi's creation of the virus.